feurbano/data_management_2018/sections/section_1/l1_sql.md

   now() + interval '1 hour' example_operation;
 ```

 You can extract specific elements of a timestamp (e.g. months, year, minute).
 In particular, `epoch` is very useful as it transform a date in seconds from a specific moment in time.
-DOing so, you can deal with time reference as integer.
+Doing so, you can deal with time reference as integer.

 ```sql
 SELECT